 Other common symptoms of brain tumors include muscle weakness, visual symptoms, and changes in sensation.

 HIGH-GRADE GLIOMA TESTS

 Imaging studies — If your healthcare provider is concerned about your symptoms, s/he may recommend a scan of the brain.
 This can be done using MRI or CT.
 Both tests provide a very detailed image of the brain.
+Usually, a contrast dye is also given through a vein for the CT or MRI to better visualize the brain.
 However, a CT or MRI cannot determine for sure if a mass is a cancerous tumor.